 I know these are difficult times for America.
 But I also know that we have faced difficult times before.
 The American story has never been about things coming easy - it's been about rising to the moment when the moment was hard.
-It's about seeing the highest mountaintop from the deepest of valleys.
 It's about rejecting fear and division for unity of purpose.
 That's how we've overcome war and depression.
-That's how we've won great struggles for civil rights and women's rights and worker's rights.
+That's how we've won great struggles for civil rights and women's rights and workers' rights.
 And that's how we'll emerge from this crisis stronger and more prosperous than we were before - as one nation; as one people.
+We just need a new direction.
+We need a new politics.